Getting Started

 Scaling out SignalR with NServiceBus

-When the number of connected clients exceeds the capability of a single SignalR server, it will be necessary to scale out the SignalR server.
-Scaling out SignalR is described in the ASP.NET Core SignalR hosting and scaling article by Microsoft.
+When the number of connected clients exceeds the capability of a single SignalR server, scale out the SignalR server.
+See Microsoft's ASP.NET Core SignalR hosting and scaling for details on how to do this.

 graph TD NP[NSB Publisher] subgraph Scaled-out Server 1 NS1[NSB Subscriber instance 1] SS1[SignalR Host] end subgraph Scaled-out Server 2 NS2[NSB Subscriber instance 2] SS2[SignalR Host] end subgraph Load Balancer CA(SignalR Client A) CB(SignalR Client B) CC(SignalR Client C) CD(SignalR Client D) end BP{"SignalR Backplane<br/>(Redis/ASB/SQL)"} NP -->|NSB Event|NS1 NS1-->|Forward|SS1 NS2-->|Forward|SS2 SS1-->|Broadcast|BP BP-->SS2 SS1-->|SignalR Message|CA SS1-->|SignalR Message|CB SS2-->|SignalR Message|CC SS2-->|SignalR Message|CD